kthenurseone/telegram_group_scrapper/README.md

 ## 💼 How to Get the Bot

-This is a paid bot.
 If you're interested in purchasing the Telegram Member Scraping Tool, please reach out directly on Telegram: [@kthenurseone](https://t.me/kthenurseone).

 ---